adityanair239/basic-linux-commands-gui/README.md

 WORKS ONLY ON LINUX

 How to Execute -
-Execute the 'linuxcomm.py' in terminal or in any IDE
+Execute the 'linuxcomm.py' python file

 Screenshots -